toonetown/build-websocketpp/README.md

 ## Websocket++ Packaging ##

 This project provides a script which will package Websocket++ headers in a similar manner to the other `build-*` projects.
-It contains as a submodule, [toonetown/websocketpp][websocketpp-release] git project.
+It contains as a submodule, [websocketpp][websocketpp-release] git project.

 [websocketpp-release]: https://github.com/toonetown/websocketpp